 Who isn’t fond of festivals?
 Nothing brings people together as festivals do.
 Also, one cannot ignore their cultural significance.
-Here are 11 festivals in March 2019 in India you must be a part of.
+Here is the list of festivals in March 2020 in India you must be a part of.
 Take a look:

 1. Mewar Holika Dahan

-Key attractions: A rally accompanied by royally decorated elephants and horses and a regal band starting from Manek Chowk residence.
+Key attractions on Holi in 2020: A rally accompanied by royally decorated elephants and horses and a regal band starting from Manek Chowk residence.

 2. Lath Maar Holi

 Lathmar Holi is celebrated in a unique style in Barsana and Nandgaon towns of Mathura.
 It is believed mythologically that Krishna once came to Barsana to tease Radha and was playfully beaten by her and her companions.
 Hence, Holi is celebrated here by playfully beating the men with bamboo sticks.
 This is one of the most unique Hindu festivals in March.
 Make sure to visit Mathura in March around the time of this festival to learn about its cultural significance.

 Key attractions on Holi in 2020: The fun and exciting Holi battle where ladies beat up men with bamboo sticks and men in return throw colors and sing songs to tease them.
 Undoubtedly an exclusive version of Holi.

 Suggested Read: Bharatpur Bird Sanctuary: Your Perfect Date With Nature